conoverm/McGavin/README.md

 McGavin
 =======

-Screenshot service written in PhantomJS/CasperJS
+Screenshot service written in PhantomJS/CasperJS for SDLMs.